SPANDigital/presidium-template-onboarding/content/_reference/project-lifecycle.md

 author: author
 ---

-This article should provide a high-level description of the organization's development phases and the output for each phase.
+This article should provide a high-level description of the development phases and the output for each phase.

 For example:
 * Planning